ericsonga/APCSAReview/_sources/Unit6-Arrays/peer_int_pic.rst

     :answer_d: D
     :answer_e: None of the above
     :correct: d
     :feedback_a: Incorrect!
 The while loop continues to iterate as long as the index value is less than the length of the Pixel array divided by 4.
 For this reason, 1/4 of the pixels are modified as a result of this code.
 The first 1/4 of the pixels will be changed.
     :feedback_b: Incorrect!
 The while loop continues to iterate as long as the index value is less than the length of the Pixel array divided by 4.
 For this reason, 1/4 of the pixels are modified as a result of this code.
 The first 1/4 of the pixels will be changed.
     :feedback_c: Incorrect!
 The while loop continues to iterate as long as the index value is less than the length of the Pixel array divided by 4.
 For this reason, 1/4 of the pixels are modified as a result of this code.
 The first 1/4 of the pixels will be changed.
     :feedback_d: Correct!
 The while loop continues to iterate as long as the index value is less than the length of the Pixel array divided by 4.
 For this reason, 1/4 of the pixels are modified as a result of this code.
 The first 1/4 of the pixels will be changed.
     :feedback_e: Incorrect!
 One of the answers above correctly represents what pixels this code modifies.
 The while loop continues to iterate as long as the index value is less than the length of the Pixel array divided by 4.
 For this reason, 1/4 of the pixels are modified as a result of this code.
 The first 1/4 of the pixels will be changed.

-    What pixels does this code modify?
+    What pixels does this code modify (assuming Pixel objects in pixelArray follow this pattern: [(0,0), (0,1), (0,2)...])?

     .. code-block:: java